bajpai244/bajpai244/README.md

 </div>

 <p id="para" >
-I am a core developer at <a href="https://kakarot.org" >Kakarot ZK-EVM</a>, and I work on infra and zero-knowledge proofs.
+I am a currently a research engineer at <a href="https://fuel.network" >Kakarot ZK-EVM</a>, and I work on scaling research and engineering work.

 I was previously part of Polygon Hermez and was a protocol engineer for Polygon ID { zk-DID solution from Polygon }.
-These days I am countributing to open-source projects, and working with teams I find interesting.
+These days I am contributing to open-source projects and working with teams I find interesting.

 ## Countributions